Generalizations of planar contact manifolds to higher dimensions: Introduction

 We note that in dimension 3, a subcritically Stein fillable contact structure is the connect sum of some number of copies of $S^1\times S^2$ with its unique tight contact structure.
 This is well-known to be planar, so the above question asks if this observation generalizes to higher dimensions.

-On the other hand, there are many non-subcritically Stein fillable contact manifolds which are iterated planar. \begin{theorem} If $(M^5, \xi)$ is an iterated planar contact $5$--manifold with $c_1(\xi)=0$, and has a flexible Stein filling, then it admits infinitely many iterated planar contact structures which are filled by Stein manifolds that cannot be subcritical. \end{theorem}
+On the other hand, there are many non-subcritically Stein fillable contact manifolds which are iterated planar. \begin{theorem} If $(M^5, \xi)$ is an iterated planar contact $5$--manifold with $c_1(\xi)=0$, and has a flexible Stein filling, then $M$ admits infinitely many iterated planar contact structures (in the same homotopy class of almost contact structures) which are Stein fillable but not subcritically Stein fillable. \end{theorem}

 A Stein manifold is flexible if it admits a handle decomposition with all the critical handles attached along loose Legendrian spheres \cite{Murphy??}.
 In particular, a subcritical Stein manifold is flexible, by definition.
 Thus combining Theorem~\ref{IPsubcrit1} (3) and Theorem~\ref{felxibleIP}, we conclude that if a $5$--manifold $M$ with infinite second cohomology admits a subcritically Stein fillable contact structure with $c_1=0$, then there are infinitely many iterated planar contact structures on $M$ which are not subcritically Stein fillable.
 There are many $5$--manifolds satisfying these assumptions.
 For example, if $X$ is the result of attaching a Stein $2$--handle to $B^4$ along a Legendrian knot with rotation number zero, then the boundary of the subcritical Stein $6$-manifold $X\times D^2$ is a contact $5$--manifold with infinite second cohomology such that $c_1=0$.